akashkinkarpandey/Odd-Sem-Third-Year/Java-oops/01-Basic-Programs/0How-To-Open-Java-In-Notepad/0How-to-Open-Java-In-Notepad.md

 ![Pic 3](Pic3.png)
 ## Click on save
 ![Pic 4](Pic4.png)
-## Program name should be same as file name
+## file name should be same as class name
 ## Write  programName.java(here it is:-AreaPerimeterOfTriangle.java) and click on save
 ![Pic 5](Pic5.png)